Post ACL Reconstruction Protocol

 SLR

-4. Gait training with WBAT unless otherwise instructed in brace.
+– Gait training with WBAT unless otherwise instructed in brace.
 No limping!
 Crutches until you can walk without a limp.
 Very important to get full extension or walking off crutches difficult.
+Can move to single crutch when ready in opposite hand, then to none as tolerated.

 Week 3 – 6

-2. Continue quad strengthening.
-I prefer closed chain kinetic quad strengthening such as leg presses and squats because it is less hard on the patellofemoral joint and it help with proprioception.
+– Continue quad strengthening.
+I prefer closed chain kinetic quad strengthening such as leg presses and squats because it is less hard on the patellofemoral joint and it helps with proprioception.
+Total Gym is good for this.
+Focus weight more on heels than toes.
+I like wall squats when not in the gym with controlled weight distribution holding onto support.
+You can put more weight on the involved side as you get stronger.

 Leg presses